 21. Learn to surf at Bondi Beach

-Surfing is as much a part of Aussie culture as beers and BBQs, and there are few better places to learn than on the country’s most famous beach.
+Surfing is as much a part of Aussie culture as beers and BBQs, and there are few better places to learn than on the country’s most famous beach: this is a must do on any Australia holiday.

 22. Climb Australia’s highest mountain